Material Requirements Planning (MRP)

 MRP Scheduling / Planning

 For materials that are planned according to the Material Requirements Planning (MRP) and forecast-based planning procedures, the requirement dates in the future are known.
-Scheduling is always done in Backward schedule mode and if the dates falls short then its Forward Scheduled.
+Scheduling is always done in Backward schedule mode and if the dates falls short from the Original delivery dates then its Forward Scheduled automatically.

 - Backward scheduling – Schedule the dates based on due date to deliver the items and then we plan backwards from that date onwards such that the starting date should be greater than or equal to TODAY.
 If we don’t meet the deadlines, then we go for Forward Scheduling

 - Forward scheduling – In this approach, we start the delivery planning starting from today and we look at when the overall delivery can happen.
 MRP is designed such that, if the duration to produce an item is less than the delivery dates, then ERP System will automatically changes to Forward Scheduling.

 Backward Scheduling Process Flow

 - Goods Receipt Time backwards using the Delivery date.
 This determines the Order finish date (delivery date).

 - The in-house production time using the order finish date and thus determines the order start date (backward calculation)